flutter-stripe/flutter_stripe/README.md

 **SCA-Ready**: The SDK automatically performs native [3D Secure authentication](https://stripe.com/docs/payments/3d-secure) if needed to comply with [Strong Customer Authentication](https://stripe.com/docs/strong-customer-authentication) regulation in Europe.

 **Native UI**: We provide native screens and elements to securely collect payment details on Android and iOS.

+**Pre-built payments UI**: Learn how to integrate Payment Sheet, the new pre-built payments UI for mobile apps.
+This pre-built UI lets you accept cards, Apple Pay, and Google Pay out of the box, and includes support for saving & reusing cards.

 ## Installation